 - (i) Nine Questions will be set in all and students will be required to attempt 5 questions. - (ii) Question No. 1 will be compulsory and will consist of PART-A &B, comprising 10 and 6 marks respectively.
-All Qs of PART-A and 3 Qs out of 6 from part-B are to be attempted (iii) For the remaining four questions, students will attempt 1 out of 2 questions from each of the computations. - (iii) For the remaining four questions, students will attempt 1 out of 2 questions from each of the four units (16 marks each)
+All Qs of PART-A and 3 Qs out of 6 from part-B are to be attempted(iii) For the remaining four questions, students will attempt 1 out of 2 questions from each of the four units (16 marks each)

-Content Learning objectives UNIT-I (i-a) (i-a) Nature and scope of Industrial Aims at introducing to the students about Economics; Concept and Organization of a industrial economics and organization and firm - ownership, control and objectives of objectives of a firm the firm (i-b) (i-b) Growth of the firm - Size and growth aims at making the students understand the of a firm, Diversification & growth, determinants of size and growth of the firm growth and profitability, constraints on growth UNIT-2 (ii-a) (ii-a) Has the objective of giving exposure to students Theories of industrial location - Weber and about theories of location and limiting factors Sargent theories, Factors affecting location (ii-b) (ii-b) Industrial localization and remedial Aims at introducing to students about factors measures; Sellers' concentration leading to localization of industries and sellers' UNIT-3 concentration (iii-a)Economies of Scale and scope; Market iii-a structure and profitability aims at developing understanding of role of Substitute prominently economies of scale and scope, market structure (iii-b) Market structure and innovation; and profits of a firm Product pricing - theories and evidence 1 0 1 roduct pricing theories and evidence has the objective of acquainting students with I D WE 4 product innovation and product pricing practices UNIT-4 iv-a ( )D : 11 1 (:1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 has the objective of introducing to the students (iv-a)Regional Industrial growth in India; about Industrial growth through mergers and
+Content Learning objectives UNIT-I (i-a) (i-a) Nature and scope of Industrial Aims at introducing to the students about Economics; Concept and Organization of a industrial economics and organization and firm - ownership, control and objectives of objectives of a firm the firm (i-b) (i-b) Growth of the firm - Size and growth aims at making the students understand the of a firm, Diversification & growth, determinants of size and growth of the firm growth and profitability, constraints on growth UNIT-2 (ii-a) (ii-a) Has the objective of giving exposure to students Theories of industrial location - Weber and about theories of location and limiting factors Sargent theories, Factors affecting location (ii-b) (ii-b) Industrial localization and remedial Aims at introducing to students about factors measures; Sellers' concentration leading to localization of industries and sellers' concentration UNIT-3 iii-a (iii-a)Economies of Scale and scope; Market aims at developing understanding of role of structure and profitability economies of scale and scope, market structure and profits of a firm (iii-b) Market structure and innovation; iii-b Product pricing - theories and evidence has the objective of acquainting students with product innovation and product pricing practices UNIT-4 iv-a

-Industrial growth through mergers &acquisitions, and diversification;
+(iv-a)Regional Industrial growth in India; Industrial growth through mergers &acquisitions, and diversification;

-Industrial Finance; Sources of short term and long term finance; Structure of Industrial labour; Employment dimensions of Indian Industry acquisitions, and product diversification iv-b
+Industrial Finance; Sources of short term and long term finance; Structure of Industrial labour; Employment dimensions of Indian Industry has the objective of introducing to the students about Industrial growth through mergers and acquisitions, and product diversification iv-b